TianYe10/Schiz_Classification_BMEN4460_DLBI/README.md

 Please take a thorough look into all the 'parser.add_argument' to have a basic idea of what arguments and parameters we have (and we can change).

 You can loaded a pre-trained model, or train a new model.
-The models for option are:
+The models can be but not limited to:
 1. 'GlobalLocalBrainAge', the transformer-based model, as default.
 2. VGG model, commented out for now.

 ### GlobalLocalTransformer3D_multiscale.py ###